ylkael/aws-ppe-detection-app/README.md

 Upload an image to either Pharmacy-Stack S3-bucket or Workshop-Stack S3-bucket to check if the person is wearing needed equipment.

 If you upload an image with head cover, face cover **and** hand cover you would not get any notification in any stack.

+Navigate to Translator DynamoDB to see the processed results translated into assigned language.

 ---